jamesbrooks/git-runner/README.md

     $ gem install git-runner

+### Install any additional modules (you'll want to do this to get any real functionality)

+    # Deploys using Capistrano
+    # gem install git-runner-deploy

 ## Usage

 Symlink `hooks/post-update` to `git-runner`, or if `post-update` is already in use modify it to run `git-runner` with the arguments supplied to the hook.